kemigabocatherine/To-do-list/README.md

 # To-do-list

-A simple list app that adds and removes activities
+A simple list app that allows a user to add and remove tasks.

 ## Built With